Woody Woodpecker: Early years

 Woody Woodpecker first appeared in the short Knock Knock on November 25, 1940.
-The cartoon ostensibly stars Andy Panda and his father, Papa Panda, but it is Woody who dominates.
+The cartoon ostensibly stars Andy Panda and Papa Panda, but it is Woody who dominates.
 The woodpecker constantly pesters the two pandas, apparently just for the fun of it.
-Andy, meanwhile, tries to sprinkle salt on Woody's tail in the belief that this will somehow capture the bird.
-To Woody's surprise, Andy's attempts prevail, and Woody is taken away to the psychiatric hospital— but not before his captors prove to be crazier than he is.
+Meanwhile, Andy tries to sprinkle salt on Woody's tail, believing that this will capture the bird.
+To Woody's surprise, Andy's attempts prevail, and Woody is taken away to the psychiatric hospital but not before his captors prove to be crazier than he is.

 The Woody of Knock Knock was designed by animator Alex Lovy.
 Woody's original voice actor, Mel Blanc, stopped performing the character after the first three cartoons to work exclusively for Leon Schlesinger Productions (later renamed Warner Bros.
 Cartoons), producer of Warner Bros.'
 Looney Tunes and Merrie Melodies after signing a loyalty contract.
 At Leon Schlesinger's, Blanc had already established the voices of two other famous "screwball" characters who preceded Woody, Daffy Duck and Bugs Bunny.
-Ironically, Blanc's characterization of the Woody Woodpecker laugh had originally been applied to the prototype of Bugs Bunny, in shorts such as the aforementioned Elmer's Candid Camera and was later transferred to Woody.
+Ironically, Blanc's characterization of the Woody Woodpecker laugh had initially been applied to the prototype of Bugs Bunny, in shorts such as those above Elmer's Candid Camera and was later transferred to Woody.
 Blanc's regular speaking voice for Woody was much like the early Daffy Duck, minus the lisp.
-Once Warner Bros. signed Blanc to an exclusive contract, Woody's voice-over work was taken over by Danny Webb, followed by Kent Rogers, Dick Nelson and Ben Hardaway later became Woody's voice after Rogers was sent to the army during World War II, and would voice the woodpecker for the rest of the decade.
-This makes Woody Woodpecker one of the very few cartoon characters originally voiced by Mel Blanc to be voiced by someone else during Blanc's lifetime.
+Once Warner Bros. signed Blanc to an exclusive contract, Woody's voice-over work was taken over by Danny Webb, followed by Kent Rogers and Dick Nelson, and Ben Hardaway later became Woody's voice after Rogers was sent to the army during World War II and would voice the woodpecker for the rest of the decade.
+This makes Woody Woodpecker one of the very few cartoon characters initially voiced by Mel Blanc to be voiced by someone else during Blanc's lifetime.
 Despite this, Blanc continued to voice Woody on a Mutual Network radio show and in recordings for Capitol Records from 1948 until 1955, while his laugh would continue to be used in the shorts until 1951.